 If you are not clear-headed, do not give any statements to the police or anyone else.
 Wait until you are healthy enough, then you can provide a statement to the police officer on the scene.
 You should not give any type of written or oral statement to the other insurance carrier.
 A copy of your statement and the relevant record can be provided to them by your insurance company.

 If the other insurance company sends an authorization agreement, you are advised not to sign it.
 This authorization usually releases your medical and employment records for them to review.
 You have the right to find out from the insurance company which records are required, and then provide them only with the records that are pertinent to your case.

 You claim should not be settled prematurely, or should you exaggerate the extent of your injuries or damage.
 If this is eventually revealed, you will receive nothing and could face a counter-suit.
 Unless you have verified anything the other insurance company tells you, with your own company or a qualified lawyer, then do not readily believe them.

-Please contact our Atlanta auto accident attorney today, if you have been involved in a motor vehicle accident in Atlanta Georgia, so that your free consultation can be scheduled.
+Please contact our auto accident attorneys today, if you have been involved in a motor vehicle accident so that your free consultation can be scheduled.
 Do not delay, just call Law Offices of Matthew C. Hines at (770) 941-0913.